Voice Messages

 api_key: your-custom-api-key

-The intelligence component uses an AI model to analyze transcriptions and format them properly:
+The intelligence component uses an AI model to normalize transcriptions without turning speech into Matrix commands:

 - Agent and team mentions - Converts spoken agent or team names to listed